Sudan's ex-president Bashir in court for graft trial: AFP

 KHARTUOM: Sudan's deposed military leader Omar al-Bashir, who ruled the country for 30 years, arrived in court Monday (Aug 19) in Khartoum for the start of his trial on corruption charges.

+The trial comes as a sovereign council was being formed, following Saturday's signing of a transitional constitution by protest leaders and the generals who took over after Bashir's ouster was hailed at home and abroad as a major landmark.

-Bashir, 75, was forced from power on Apr 11, after months of protest against his regime and appeared before a prosecutor for the first time on Jun 16.
+The 75-year-old, whose military regime ruled Sudan for 30 years, was forced from power on April 11, after months of nationwide protests.

-Now detained, the Islamist general was informed by the prosecutor's office that he faced charges of "possessing foreign currency, corruption and receiving gifts illegally".
+The jailed Bashir first appeared before a prosecutor on June 16 and was informed he faced charges of "possessing foreign currency, corruption and receiving gifts illegally".

 An AFP reporter outside the Judicial and Legal Science Institute where the trial is taking place said Bashir arrived in a huge military convoy.